Sairyss/dev-setup/.config/kanata/README.md

 DE and/or default shortcuts you may need to modify the config to your needs.

-Not all functionality is possible/easy to replicate outside of Vim, but I've managed to replicate some most used basic things.
-It's still is a work in progress, I will try to add more features as time goes.
+Not all functionality is possible/easy to replicate outside of Vim, but I've managed to replicate some commonly used basic things.
+It still is a work in progress, I will try to add more features as time goes.

 ### CTRL layer